bkesterbyld/fabulous-oregano/content/pages/index.md

         image: images/API.png
         image_alt: App user profile preview
         content: >
-          Data sets can be replicated for different data consumers, with unique API keys generated down to the field and logic command level.
+          Data sets can be replicated for different data consumers and put wherever they are needed globally—with unique API keys generated down to the field and logic command level.
 Additionally, anybody with proper access can can login to view, search and manage data through browser-based reports.
         actions:
           - label: Learn More
             url: /features